jballard28/JASMINE/README.md

 * `--modeldir`: Where to save trained models

 ## Embedding generation
-Embeddings can be generated and saved from a trained model using scripts similar to those in `embed`.
-A running example on the sample of simulated data provided in `example_data` can be found in `running_scripts/run_example_embed_jasmine.sh`.
-This script saves the training, validation, and test set embeddings along with their labels to a `.pkl` file.:
+Embeddings can be generated from a trained model and saved using scripts similar to those in `embed`.
+These scripts save the training, validation, and test set embeddings along with their labels to a `.pkl` file.
+A running example on the sample of simulated data provided in `example_data` can be found in `running_scripts/run_example_embed_jasmine.sh`:

 ```
 python3 ../embed/example_embed.py \